ImagineLearning/statefun-3.3-embedded-java/README.md

 This project demonstrates the following event scenario:
   * The product service sends a product event to declare the product name, description, price, and availability.
-  * The cart service sends a cart activity event when a product is added to the cart.
+  * The cart service sends a cart product event when a product is added to the cart.
   * Product events are routed to the product function
-  * Cart activity events are routed to the cart function
+  * Cart product events are routed to the cart function
   * The cart function subscribes to the product via internal messaging to the product function
   * Later, a product event is sent which indicates an increase of the price of the product
   * The product function sends the latest product info to the subscribers (i.e, the cart function)